rchrdwllm/dotfiles/README.md

 ## Copying the dotfiles

 Once done, you can go ahead and copy the files to their respective directories and do a reboot.
+Be sure to check out the [some notes](#some-notes) section in this README.
 An `install.sh` script does exist but it still hasn't been tested and and is still WIP.

 ## Setting up VS Code